HomeToGo

-HomeToGo is a Berlin-based company that operates a SaaS-supported marketplace for vacation rentals.
-Founded in 2014, the platform aggregates listings from multiple providers, with 15 million accommodations available through partnerships with 60,000 suppliers.
-HomeToGo operates in 25 countries across Europe, North America, South America, Australia, and the Asia-Pacific region.
+HomeToGo is a Berlin-based company that combines a B2B Software & tech-enabled Service segment, HomeToGo_PRO, with an AI-powered B2C marketplace.
+HomeToGo operates in 30 countries across Europe, North America, South America, Australia, and the Asia-Pacific region.

 History

 HomeToGo was founded in Berlin, Germany, in 2014 by Patrick Andrae, Wolfgang Heigl, and Nils Regge.
 Heigl had previously founded the flight search engine Swoodoo, which was later acquired by Kayak, while Regge had founded Casamundo, a vacation rental company that was also acquired by HomeToGo.
 The company's initial focus was on building a large-scale vacation rental search platform by aggregating listings from various providers.

+In 2017, the company evolved into a marketplace offering direct bookings on its platform.

 In 2018, HomeToGo made a series of acquisitions, including vacation home portals Wimdu and Casamundo, and later tripping.com, a U.S.-based vacation rental search engine.
 The company also acquired Agriturismo.it and CaseVacanza.it in Italy and EscapadaRural in Spain.

 In September 2021, HomeToGo went public on the Frankfurt Stock Exchange through the company's shell Lakestar SPAC I. The listing valued HomeToGo at €1.2 billion and generated approximately €250 million in new capital.

 In 2021, HomeToGo acquired the SaaS provider Smoobu.

 In 2022, HomeToGo expanded its operations in France through the acquisition of the vacation rental business unit of Groupe Seloger, including brands such as AMIVAC.
+Amivac is a French vacation rental platform founded in 2002.
+It connects travelers with private and professional property owners and operates on a subscription-based model without charging booking fees to guests.
+The platform receives about six million visits annually and offers rental listings in France and other countries.

-It also acquired e-domizil and atraveo, as well as the travel tech provider, SECRA.
+HomeToGo also acquired e-domizil and atraveo, as well as the travel tech provider, SECRA in 2022.

 In 2023, HomeToGo launched its AI-powered travel planner, AI Mode, which uses generative AI to offer personalized vacation rental recommendations.
 Following the launch of a beta-version of the Chatbot AI Sunny, HomeToGo released plans in 2024 to develop an artificial intelligence travel assistant - Super AI Sunny - as part of its vision to become a fully AI-driven marketplace.

 In 2024, HomeToGo acquired a 51% majority stake in KMW Reisen and Super Urlaub, including the brands Kurz Mal Weg and Kurzurlaub, which specialize in thematic short-trip travel bundles.

-They also went on to release additional AI-powered features including Smart Reviews, which summarize guest feedback, and Smart Offer Summaries, which highlight relevant amenities based on user preference.
-Expansions were also made to the functionality of Chatbot AI Sunny to assist travelers during and after their stays.
+In 2025, HomeToGo announced its acquisition of Interhome, Europe’s second-largest vacation rental management company, from Migros.
+With this transaction, HomeToGo_PRO became the company’s largest business segment, marking a strategic shift of the HomeToGo Group towards a B2B focus.